 Behaviour changes can be harder to see than new technologies.
 They start small and unseen, and growing momentum until suddenly it’s too late to react.

-Disruptive innovations usually find their first customers at the bottom of the market […] but as successive refinements improve them to the point that they start to steal customers, they may end up reshaping entire industries: classified ads (Craigslist), long distance calls (Skype), record stores (iTunes), research libraries (Google), local stores (eBay), taxis (Uber) and newspapers (Twitter).
+Disruptive innovations usually find their first customers at the bottom of the market […] but as successive refinements improve them to the point that they start to steal customers, they may end up reshaping entire industries: classified ads (Craigslist), long-distance calls (Skype), record stores (iTunes), research libraries (Google), local stores (eBay), taxis (Uber) and newspapers (Twitter).

 Just look at how Uber and the Car2Go ecosystem have disrupted adjacent industries to traditional car manufacturers by offering different and highly-focused customer experiences that built upon amazing new technologies.
-According a study by the University of California Transportation Center – For each shared vehicle, thirteen cars are taken off of the road.
+According to a study by the University of California Transportation Center – For each shared vehicle, thirteen cars are taken off of the road.
 That’s going to put a big dent in the traditional automotive industry.